Whirlpool WMH31017HZ Door Switch Replacement — Step-by-Step Guide

 When to Call a Professional

 Most of the repairs in this guide are within reach for a careful DIYer with basic tools.
-In my experience, if you power up after the switch replacement and the unit still blows fuses, trips the breaker, produces arcing sounds, or if you found any burned or melted wiring harness connectors during disassembly, that microwave needs to be on a certified technician’s bench — those are signs the fault cascaded into the control board or magnetron circuit, and that’s no longer a straightforward switch job.
+In my experience, if you power up after the switch replacement and the unit still blows fuses, trips the breaker, produces arcing sounds, or if you find any burned or melted wiring harness connectors during disassembly, that microwave needs to be on a certified technician’s bench — those are signs the fault cascaded into the control board or magnetron circuit, and that’s no longer a straightforward switch job.
 When in doubt, a diagnostic service call typically costs $80–$120 and can save you from a misdiagnosis that costs more in parts.

 Recommended Parts & Tools